 Siblings in the Academy

-Preference is given to those children who already have a sibling registered on the Bede Academy roll or who have been offered a firm place in the Academy the following academic year.
+Preference is given to those children who already have a sibling registered on the Bede South roll (Reception to Year 6).

 Living within the catchment